Carlosokumu/PesapalHttp/README.md

         go mod tidy

  ## Building an Http Web server on a configurable tcp port
- The server is basically started by running the command `go run main.go (portnumber)`
+ The server is basically started by running the command `go run main.go tcpport` Once the client makes the connection to the right port,the http server starts serving the required static html and dynamically generated html.
+ A  [mux router](https://github.com/gorilla/mux) is encoded by the client then decoded by the connection handler then used to handle different requests.